arkfx/BiblioShare/biblioshare.md

 ### 5.3 Cancellation Logic (RF10)

-- Check if transaction is in `AGUARDANDO_ENCONTRO` status
+- Allow cancellation only while transaction is in `PENDENTE` or `ACEITA` (antes do livro ficar `EM_POSSE`).
-- Deny cancellation for `ALUGUEL` type
+- For `ALUGUEL`, deny cancellation once status is `EM_POSSE`.
-- Return book to `disponivel = True`
+- When cancelling, set `livro.disponivel = True` if it had been reserved.
-- Notify other party
+- Create in-app notification for the other party.

 ### 5.4 API Endpoints